dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 We will be operating in compatibility mode, a subset of long mode that pretends to be a protected mode cpu.
 This is to allow legacy programs to run in long mode.
 However we can enter full 64-bit long mode by reloading the CS register with a far jump or far return.
 See the [GDT notes](../GDT.md) for details on doing that.

-It's worth noting that this boot shim will need it's own linker sections for code and data, since until we have entered long mode the higher half sections used by the rest of the kernel won't be available, as we have no memory at those addresses yet.
+It's worth noting that this boot shim will need its own linker sections for code and data, since until we have entered long mode the higher half sections used by the rest of the kernel won't be available, as we have no memory at those addresses yet.

 ### Creating a Multiboot 2 Header
-Multiboot 2 has a header available at the bottom of it's specification that we're going to use here.
+Multiboot 2 has a header available at the bottom of its specification that we're going to use here.

 We'll need to modify our linker script a little since we boot up in protected mode, with no virtual memory: